bludit/documentation-english/pages/developers/predefined-variables/index.md

 <h2 id="page">$page</h2>

-The variable `$page` has the current page when the user is browsing one of the them.
+The variable `$page` has the current page when the user is browsing one of them.
 The variables is a [Page Object](https://github.com/bludit/bludit/blob/master/bl-kernel/pagex.class.php).

 To be more clear, if the user is browsing the page `https://www.example.com/my-dog-rules` the current page is `my-dog-rules` so in the variable you are going to have that page.

 <h2 id="staticContent">$staticContent</h2>

-The variable `$staticContent` is an array with all `statics` pages.
+The variable `$staticContent` is an array with all `static` pages.
 Each page included in the array is a [Page Object](https://github.com/bludit/bludit/blob/master/bl-kernel/pagex.class.php).

 The array is ordered by `position` all the time.

 Take a look at the code snippets to know who to work with this variable.
 - https://docs.bludit.com/en/dev-snippets/content-static

+<h2 id="staticContent">$pages</h2>

+The variable `$pages` is a [Pages Object](https://github.com/bludit/bludit/blob/master/bl-kernel/pages.class.php).
+This object is to manipulate the database of pages.